Optimal solutions employing an algebraic Variational Multiscale approach Part I: Steady Linear Problems

 We begin in \Cref{sec:optmal_sym} by reviewing the concept of obtaining the optimal solution for symmetric PDEs.
 Initially, we discuss the optimal projector in a general context for any generic symmetric differential operator, followed by specific examples involving the Poisson equation in both direct and mixed formulations.
-In \Cref{sec:optmal_skew_sym}, we then derive the VMS formulation for the steady advection-diffusion problem using the optimal projector defined for the symmetric problem.
-In \Cref{sec:greens_func}, we explain the numerical computation of the (Fine-Scale) Greens' functions for the symmetric operator and summarise the VMS approach in an abstract framework.
+Then in \Cref{sec:optmal_skew_sym}, we derive the VMS formulation for the steady advection-diffusion problem using the optimal projector defined for the symmetric problem.
+In \Cref{sec:greens_func}, we explain the numerical computation of the (Fine-Scale) Greens' functions for the symmetric operator, summarise the VMS approach in an abstract framework, and present an error analysis.
+Additionally, we present our argument and motivation on the particular choice of the projector based on the symmetric operator.
 Next, we present numerical tests in \Cref{sec:numerical_ex} where we demonstrate the linear theory by applying the VMS approach to the 1D steady advection-diffusion equation in both direct and mixed formulations and the 2D steady advection-diffusion equation in the mixed formulation.
 Finally, in \Cref{sec:summary}, we conclude with a summary of our work and outline future steps.